 Nura Laird, M.Ed.

-Nura Laird, M.Ed. is a Dean, a faculty member, and chair of the Department of Peacemaking.
+Nura Laird, M.Ed. is a faculty member in the Department of Peacemaking.
 Nura has been a student of healing and Sufism since 1977.
 She has extensive training and experience in community and family mediation and in teaching and counseling children and adults.
 Since graduating from the Energy Mastery School in 1992, Nura has worked professionally as a spiritual counselor, teacher and seminar leader internationally.

 Nura is especially inspired to help restore the real love and peace to families, and to guide her clients and students to bring more love and peace into our world.

 Nura Laird is available for speaking engagements and presentations.

 Paul Hamid Werder, founder of LionHeart Consulting, has been a successful consultant in organizational culture and leadership development for over 38 years.
 Mr. Werder is a faculty member at the University of Sufism and teaches in the Spiritual Ministry department.
 He has merged his traditional business acumen with spiritual healing skills to empower leaders to work from their hearts’ inner wisdom.
 He supports students to discover their unique God-given talents and express them completely with deep humility.